-Each wing sail will save around half a million-liter fuel (480,000 liter), equal to 3,000 barrels diesel a year.
-The calculations are based on wind probabilities along main trading routes, provided by IMO.
+Each wing sail on an existing RoRo vessel will save around half a million-liter fuel (480,000 liter), equal to 3,000 barrels diesel a year on main trading routes.

 The whole Oceanbird concept, including special designed hull, wing sails and speed/route recommendations, will reduce even more.

 “We are proud over this design, which have the potential to revolutionize the shipping industry”, says Niclas Dahl, Managing Director at Oceanbird.

 Reduced payback time

 Another dimension of sustainability is financial.
 If we develop a product that drastically reduces emissions from shipping, but shipowners can’t justify the purchase, then we have not made an environmentally friendly product.
 Therefore, it was important to also reduce the payback time for the ship owners.

 “For vessel owners who needs to comply with new emission legislation, for example CII, this solution can’t come soon enough.
 Not only we, but everyone in shipping, have a sense of urgency.
 This is a huge step closer in making the Oceanbird concept a reality,” says Niclas Dahl.

 Oceanbird is evaluating different suppliers and will place an order for the first wing sail during the second half of 2022.
 Prototype testing will take place under 2023 and 2024.
 Meanwhile, Oceanbird is investigating solutions for placing wing sails on existing vessels in several shipping segments.

 The first vessel with fully wind propulsion, is planned to sail in 2027.